Likelihood function

-A likelihood function (often simply called the likelihood) measures how well a statistical model explains observed data by calculating the probability of seeing that data under different parameter values of the model.
-It is constructed from the joint probability distribution of the random variable that (presumably) generated the observations.
-When evaluated on the actual data points, it becomes a function solely of the model parameters.
+A likelihood function (often simply called the likelihood) gives the relative merit of various statistical models for describing a data set.
+Often the models being compared are parameterized by a parameter, with the parameter often written as θ, or they are parameterized by multiple parameters given as the components of a vector.
+For a probability function (or probability density function) Pr[x | θ] that gives the probability (or probability density) of data x for a given model-specifying parameter θ, the likelihood is any function of θ equal to cPr[x | θ] for some positive value c.

 In maximum likelihood estimation, the model parameter(s) or argument that maximizes the likelihood function serves as a point estimate for the unknown parameter, while the Fisher information (often approximated by the likelihood's Hessian matrix at the maximum) gives an indication of the estimate's precision.

 In contrast, in Bayesian statistics, the estimate of interest is the converse of the likelihood, the so-called posterior probability of the parameter given the observed data, which is calculated via Bayes' rule.